Fatcatcreate/Element-IDE/README.md

 ---

 ## Introduction
-Electron Python IDE is a lightweight, cross-platform code editor built from the ground up with Electron.
+Element-IDE is a lightweight, cross-platform code editor built from the ground up with Electron.
 It's designed for developers who need a simple but effective tool for writing, running, and linting Python code without the overhead of a full-scale IDE.
 It bundles a file explorer, the powerful Monaco editor, live code output, and an integrated terminal into a single, cohesive application.

 The project's motivation was to create a self-contained development environment that streamlines the workflow for quick scripts and smaller projects, removing the need to juggle a separate editor, terminal, and file manager.